rakibsarowar/vue-note/README.md

 In the User.vue component, we access the parameter value using $route.params.id.This allows us to display the user's ID dynamically based on the URL.

-## ✅Step 7: Programmatic Navigation
+## Step 7: Programmatic Navigation
 <br>

 Besides using < router - link > for navigation, Vue Router also provides a programmatic way to navigate between routes using the $router object.